Georgette-Lumbe/afya_centre/README.md

 2. Book

-#### The website needs to facilitate the centre to:
+The website needs to facilitate the centre to:

 1. Continue to have an online presence
 2. Provide a comprehensive, understandable, and informative website for users to find relevant information such as: services & treatments, photos
-3. Collect as much user data as possible (name, email address & phone number) in order to serve them better and to keep them informed
+3. Collect as much user data as possible (name & email address) in order to serve them better and to keep them informed
 4. Provide a communication channel for new and existing customers (social links - easily accessible on the site)
 5. Get more bookers.